srvk/DiViMe/docs/source/troubleshoot.md

 ## Problems with some of the Tools
-### LDC SAD, OpenSmile, DiarTK
+### OpenSmile, DiarTK

-If ldcSad, OpenSmile, DiarTK don't seem to work after `vagrant up`, first, please check that you indeed have the htk archive in your folder.
+If  OpenSmile, DiarTK don't seem to work after `vagrant up`, first, please check that you indeed have the htk archive in your folder.
 If you don't, please put it there and launch:
 ```
 vagrant up --provision
 ```
-This step will install HTK inside the VM, which is used by several tools including ldcSad.
+This step will install HTK inside the VM, which is used by several tools.

 ### Noisemes
 If you use the noisemesSad or the noisemes_full tool, one problem you may encounter is that it doesn't treat all of your files and gives you an error that looks like this: